-TV has already been brilliant this January and now we enter February I have added even more programmes to my recommended list.
+TV has already been brilliant this January and now we enter February I have added even more great TV shows to my recommended list.
 The choice of quality and fun series feels better than ever after a slow down in production during the pandemic.
 I am still registered with a TV Extra agency and the shear amount of offers I have received lately is great.
 Sadly I just don’t have time to do them as I no longer work part time and haven’t done for a while.

 Anyway, the following TV shows have got my attention and sustained my interest so far.
 If you are looking for new shows to grab your interest, then these are definitely worth a try.